Sampling from Gaussian Process Posteriors using Stochastic Gradient Descent: Gaussian Process Predictions via Stochastic Gradient Descent

 We now frame GP posterior samples in a manner amenable to SGD computation similarly to \eqref{eqn:stochastic_mean-objective}.
 First, we re-write the pathwise conditioning expression given in \eqref{eqn:samples} as

-We approximate the prior function sample using the Fourier feature approach of \eqref{eqn:approx-prior} and the posterior mean, defined in \Cref{sec:gp-opt}, with \eqref{eqn:stochastic_mean-objective}.
+We approximate the prior function sample using the Fourier feature approach of \eqref{eqn:approx-prior} and the posterior mean, defined in \Cref{sec:gp-opt}, with the minimizer $\v{v}^*$ of \eqref{eqn:stochastic_mean-objective} obtained by SGD.
 Each posterior sample's uncertainty reduction term is parametrized by a set of representer weights given by a linear solve against a noisy prior sample evaluated at the observed inputs, namely $\v{\alpha}^* = (\m{K}_{\v{x}\v{x}} + \m\Sigma)^{-1}(f(\v{x}) + \v\eps)$.
 We construct an optimization objective targeting a sample's optimal representer weights as

 Applying minibatch estimation to this objective results in high gradient variance, since the presence of $\eps_i$ makes the targets noisy.
 To avoid this while targeting the same objective, we modify \eqref{eqn:samples-optim} as